 We estimated the fair value of stock options and SARs at the grant date using the Black-Scholes option-pricing model ("the BS model").
 It should be noted that the option-pricing model requires the input of highly subjective assumptions.
 Changes in the subjective input assumptions can materially affect the fair value estimate and, as a result, our operating profit and net income.
-PSUs have performance and/or market conditions that are based on the closing price of Yum China's stock, shareholder return performance relative to peer group in the MSCI International China Index, or relative shareholder return against the MSCI China Index measured over the performance period.
-The fair values of PSUs have been determined based on the outcome of a Monte-Carlo Simulation model (the "MCS model") and the closing price of the Company's stock on the date of the grant.
+PSUs have market conditions that are based on the closing price of Yum China's stock or relative total shareholder return against the MSCI China Index measured over the performance period.
+The fair values of PSUs have been determined based on the outcome of a Monte-Carlo Simulation model (the "MCS model").